open-telemetry/oteps/text/0126-Configurable-Metric-Aggregations.md

   .instrumentType(InstrumentType.COUNTER)
   .build();

- // create a specification of how you want the metrics aggregated:
+ // create a configuration of how you want the metrics aggregated:
- Specification specification =
+ Configuration configuration =
-      specification.create(Aggregations.minMaxSumCount(), Temporality.DELTA);
+      Configuration.create(Aggregations.minMaxSumCount(), Temporality.DELTA);

- //register the configuration with the MeterSdkProvider meterProvider.registerAggregation(instrumentSelector, specification);
+ //register the configuration with the MeterSdkProvider meterProvider.registerAggregation(instrumentSelector, configuration);
 ```

 ## Internal details